-The example code can be downloaded here.
+The example code can be downloaded from our GitHub repository.
 The zip file contains three PHP files.
 The classes.php file contains standard TaxCloud class objects.
 The taxCloudConfig.php file is a configuration file.
 You will need to modify this file to include your TaxCloud merchant account information.
 You could, of course, store this information some other way in your application, such as in the database.
 The func.taxcloud.php file contains the methods that your application will call to integrate with TaxCloud.
 You will have to include these files in your PHP files so they can be referenced.

 Example integration code:

 The method you will be calling is the func_taxcloud_verify_address() method in func.taxcloud.php.
 This method requires an Address parameter and an Error parameter.